-Emeritus status is the rank awarded by the Board of Regents to an employee at the time of retirement in recognition of substantial service rendered to the University in teaching, research, extension, or administration in a professional field.
+Emeritus status is the rank awarded to an employee at the time of retirement in recognition of substantial service rendered to the University in teaching, research, extension, or administration in a professional field.
 It may also be awarded to a retired administrator whose work impinges directly on the educational program.

 Consistent with Regents policy, eligibility for emeritus status includes being at least 55 years of age and having been employed by the University of Nebraska for at least ten years, although exceptions to this may be made by the Board.

-In the case of A-line administrators, the recommendation is made by that individual's immediate supervisor.
+- For A-line administrators: the recommendation is made by that individual's immediate supervisor.

 To initiate the process for emeritus status, the chair should send the following to the dean:

 - a letter registering the department vote and endorsing the recommendations, and